 A digital record of a restaurant’s inventory also has an added advantage: it helps restaurants calculate trends for future sales.
 A digital overlay can help restaurant owners spot top-selling items at a glance.
 More advanced systems even produce regular reports to help restaurants make decisions on their future inventories.

 How Carbonara App Helps

-First, Carbonara App provides a free online booking service.
+First, Carbonara App provides an online booking service.
 Restaurants can set up online bookings on Google Reserve to widen the scope of their consumer base.
-With a free online booking service in working order, a restaurant can use accurate table counts to better estimate the number of items in their inventory they expect to use in a given night.
+With an online booking service in working order, a restaurant can use accurate table counts to better estimate the number of items in their inventory they expect to use in a given night.

 Second, Carbonara App has a drinks pre-order system that :

 - Allows incoming guests to pre-order alcoholic beverages before they’ve even stepped through the door

 - Increases restaurant profits by creating a new stream of revenue, that is, through customer pre purchases on beverages

 - Mobilises inventory count of a restaurant’s drinks availability, digitising beverage orders for customers